The Knox Trophy, awarded to the USMA

 Sherman L. Fleek, Lt.
 Col. US Army (RET) USMA Command Historian

 Lt.
-Col. Fleek has promised that he’ll let us know when he locates the actual trophy.
-The Sons of the Revolution in New York is also looking into where the original trophy is being kept and displayed.
+Col. Fleek has promised to let us know when he locates the actual trophy.
+The Sons of the Revolution in New York are also investigating where the original trophy is being kept and displayed.

-No one seems to know exactly where the original trophy resides today, but it is suspected to be in the USMA West Point Museum somewhere, according to military officials.
-Sounds like another trip to the USMA in West Point is in order.
+No one seems to know exactly where the original trophy resides today, but military officials suspect it is somewhere in the USMA West Point Museum.
+It sounds like another trip to the USMA in West Point is in order.

-Researching further, there was also another Knox Trophy and Knox Metal that was presented by the Sons of the Revolution in the Commonwealth of Massachusetts from 1922-1940.
-Why a state level organization presented the award is unclear, but nonetheless the name was clearly to mark artillery excellence in the name of Major General Henry Knox.
+Researching further, I found that the Sons of the Revolution in the Commonwealth of Massachusetts presented another Knox Trophy and Knox Metal from 1922 to 1940.
+Why a state-level organization presented the award is unclear, but nonetheless, the name was clearly to mark artillery excellence in the name of Major General Henry Knox.

 On another note, interestingly, 1924 also is the year an annual competition to determine the best small cavalry unit in the Army was established.
 Named the Draper Combat Leadership Award, this cavalry competition was first held at Fort Riley, Kansas– then the home of the Cavalry School.
 Click Here to read more.

-Most of the recipients were the First Captain of their graduating class, but it is not a requirement to win the award.
-You will see some of America’s top Army officers on that list; William Westmoreland, Pete Dawkins (1959 Heisman Trophy winner/halfback), and several others, including John P. McConnell, who was later the US Air Force Chief of Staff.
-Four of the Knox trophy winners became four star generals.
+Most of the recipients were the First Captain of their graduating class, but winning the award is not required.
+Some of America’s top Army officers are on that list: William Westmoreland, Pete Dawkins (1959 Heisman Trophy winner/halfback), and several others, including John P. McConnell, who was later the US Air Force Chief of Staff.
+Four of the Knox trophy winners became four-star generals.

 As of 1987, three winners were stationed at West Point.
 The 1955 winner, Col. Lee D. Olvey, head of the Department of Social Sciences.
 The 1968 winner LTC John L. Throckmorton, Jr., Treasurer of the USMA, LTC Robert H. Baldwin, Jr., professor / Department of Social Sciences.